thibaut-neoledge/azure-docs.fr-fr/articles/security/security-channel-nine.md

 <properties
-   pageTitle="Vidéos sur la sécurité Azure sur Channel 9 | Microsoft Azure" description="Cet article fournit une liste des présentations de sécurité Azure sur Channel 9.
-Channel 9 est une communauté qui met en contact ceux qui se cachent derrière nos produits avec ceux qui les utilisent." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security videos on Channel 9 | Microsoft Azure"
+   description="The article provides a curated list of Azure security presentations on Channel 9.
+Channel 9 is a community that connects the people who use our products with the people behind our products." services="security" documentationCenter="na" authors="TomShinder"